 - Take breaks throughout the day

 Part of your routine might include going for a long walk in the morning with your canine companion.
-As the old saying goes, “a tired dog is a well-behaved dog.”
-If your dog is tuckered out, they’ll be less likely to demand your attention so you can get more work done throughout the day.
+The old saying goes, “a tired dog is a well-behaved dog.”
+If your dog is tired, it’ll be less likely to demand your attention, so you can get more work done throughout the day.

-Working remotely requires discipline and dedication no matter where you are.
-Having your furry companion by your side can add comfort and reduce your stress levels while you’re working.
-But, be prepared to tackle some of these new challenges so you both can enjoy your newly remote environment.
+Working remotely requires discipline and dedication, no matter where you are.
+Having your furry companion by your side can add comfort and reduce stress levels while working.
+But be prepared to tackle some of these new challenges so you both can enjoy your newly remote environment.